chiliz-chain/v2/README.md

 License
 -------

-The CC2 library (i.e. all code outside of the cmd directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the COPYING.LESSER file.
+The Chiliz Chain library (i.e. all code outside of the cmd directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the COPYING.LESSER file.

-The CC2 binaries (i.e. all code inside of the cmd directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the COPYING file.
+The Chiliz Chain binaries (i.e. all code inside of the cmd directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the COPYING file.